ttitamu/iso.tti.tamu.edu/README.md

 # TTI ISO Website

-This is the public website of the TTI Information Security Office, which includes the TTI security control catalog.
+This is the public website of the Texas A&M Transportation Institute Information Security Office, which includes the TTI agency security control catalog.

 To update the controls in the catalog: